African Americans in the United States Congress: The modern era

-From 1910 to 1940, the Great Migration of black people from the rural South to Northern cities such as New York, Philadelphia, Chicago, Detroit and Cleveland began to produce black-majority Congressional districts in the North.
+From 1910 to 1940, the Great Migration of black people from the rural South to Northern cities such as New York City, Philadelphia, Chicago, Detroit and Cleveland began to produce black-majority Congressional districts in the North.
 In the North, black people could exercise their right to vote.
 In the two waves of the Great Migration through 1970, more than six and a half million black people moved north and west and became highly urbanized.

 In 1928, Oscar De Priest won the 1st Congressional District of Illinois (the South Side of Chicago) as a Republican, becoming the first black congressman of the modern era.
 Arthur Wergs Mitchell became the first African-American Democrat elected to Congress, part of the New Deal Coalition, when he replaced De Priest in 1935 after having defeated him in the prior year's general election.
 De Priest, Mitchell and their eventual successor, William Dawson, were the only African Americans in Congress up to the mid-1940s, when additional black Democrats began to be elected in Northern cities.
 In 1949, Dawson became the first African American in history to chair a congressional committee.
 De Priest was the last African-American Republican elected to the House for 58 years, until Gary Franks was elected to represent Connecticut's 5th in 1990.
 Franks was joined by J.C.
 Watts in 1994 but lost his bid for reelection two years later.
 After Watts retired in 2003, the House had no black Republicans until 2011, with the 2010 elections of Allen West in Florida's 22nd and Tim Scott in South Carolina's 1st.
 West lost his reelection bid in 2012, while Scott resigned in January 2013 to accept appointment to the U.S. Senate.
 Two new black Republicans, Will Hurd of Texas's 23rd district and Mia Love of Utah's 4th district, were elected in 2014, with Love being the first ever black Republican woman to be elected to Congress.
 She lost reelection in 2018, leaving Hurd as the only black Republican member of the U.S. House.
 Hurd forwent reelection in 2020, but two black Republicans were elected to the House that year: Byron Donalds in Florida and Burgess Owens in Utah.
 In 2022, African-American Republicans Wesley Hunt and John James were elected to the House from Texas and Michigan, respectively, and there currently are four black Republicans in the U.S. House of Representatives.

 The election of President Franklin D. Roosevelt in 1932 led to a shift of black voting loyalties from Republican to Democrat, as Roosevelt's New Deal programs offered economic relief to people suffering from the Great Depression.
 From 1940 to 1970, nearly five million black Americans moved north and also west, especially to California, in the second wave of the Great Migration.
 By the mid-1960s, an overwhelming majority of black voters were Democrats, and most were voting in states outside the former Confederacy.